 So consumers are looking for businesses and online reviews of businesses on search engines.
 That’s where it all starts for a growing number every day.

-That’s a pretty good reason you should have a strong and consistent online presence and search engine optimization.
-Managing your business on many local directory services is also a must.
+That’s a pretty good reason you should have a strong and consistent online presence and search engine optimization by an excellent web designer.

 It’s also a VERY good reason for you to understand how people use search engines to find local businesses.
 How people used to search vs how they are beginning to search is changing.